Skip to content

 We’ll introduce you to different methods of medical humanities and how they can be used to look at areas like the doctor-patient relationship and experiences of illness.
 At the same time, you’ll explore key ethical and legal issues and underlying concepts in professional practice.

 What makes this degree unique?
 Our modules look at the current issues in healthcare, as well as the history of medicine and its influence on research today.
-We’ll also focus on the future and how technology like AI will transform the healthcare of tomorrow.
+We’ll also focus on the future and how technology will transform the healthcare of tomorrow.

 Freedom to explore your interests